AVERY-MEAD FAMILY PAPERS

 The series primarily contains Edgar Mead's Spanish American War memorabilia, which includes medals and uniform items.
 Brief genealogy notes and articles document both Avery family and Mead family histories.
 Limited brochures, reports and clippings describe Franklin Avery's home at 328 West Mountain Avenue, Fort Collins, Colorado, which has been preserved as a museum and listed on the Register of Historic Places.

 Photographs documenting Edgar A. Mead's experiences in the Spanish American War and Kenneth Mead's experiences during World War II comprise the bulk of the series.
 Limited photographs depict other Mead family members.
 Also included are loose photograph album pages depicting views of Denver, Colorado in the 1920s.
+There is also one photo of Edgar Avery Mead with the rest of the 1895 Colorado Agricultural College (now Colorado State University) Collegian Board of Editors from the Silver Spruce yearbook.
 There are no photographs of the Avery family.

 Conditions Governing Access